duketopceo/Dixi/AI_to_Khan.md

 - Created .cursorrules for copilot instructions
 - Updated Python system test and added PowerShell wrapper
 - Created environment setup script for dependencies and PATH
+- Installed all Python dependencies in virtual environment
+- Fixed Unicode encoding in Python test script
+- Updated scripts to detect and use virtual environments

 ## Technical Stuff (if you're curious)